gclift/periscope-notation/README.md

 ## Notation Parts:
 ### The property - Left Part
 The property contains the name of the entity property being queried.
 An example would be the "First Name" of a User entity.
 If the entity property is using snake case, the left part would be "first_name".
 Multiple properties can be used as a boolean "OR" and use the same operator and value by delimiting the properties with the pipe delimiter.
 For example, if searching for the first name "John" or the last name "John" the property would be "first_name|last_name".
 See the rules below for more information on the property part.
+A couple operators have an implicit property name and is not used.
+See "limit" for an example.

 ### The operator - Middle Part
 The operator defines how the property is filtered.
 Most operators will require a value, which is found in the right part.
 An example of an operator that requires a value is the equals operator represented by "eq".
 Some operators have an implied value and the right part is not required.
 An example of an operator with an implied value is the not empty operator.
 See the rules below for more information on the operator part.